 In addition to active asset allocation, the Investment Manager will also perform active security selection for its investments in China and Asian equities, China and Asian fixed income and other asset classes.
 For the China and Asian equities portfolio, the Investment Manager intends to focus on companies that are able to create true shareholder value, have a strong and stable earnings stream and have a strong sustainable dividend yield.
 For the China and Asian fixed income portfolio, the Investment Manager intends to select securities that deliver attractive yield and capital growth taking into account both fundamental and technical views such as valuation, demand/supply conditions and liquidity.

-The Sub-Fund does not have sustainable investment as its objective and no index has been designed as a reference benchmark but the Sub-Fund promotes, among other characteristics, environmental or social characteristics, or a combination of both, provided that the companies in which the investments are made follow good governance practices.
-The Investment Manager uses internal and external data sources provided by ESG research providers, proprietary models and local intelligence.
+The Sub-Fund does not have sustainable investment as its objective and no index has been designed as a reference benchmark but the Sub-Fund promotes, among other characteristics, environmental or social characteristics, or a combination of both, provided that the companies in which the investments are made follow good governance practices in accordance with article 8 of SFDR.
+Please refer to Appendix 2.5. of this Prospectus for further details in this respect.